Mass: Inertial mass

 Mass was traditionally believed to be a measure of the quantity of matter in a physical body, equal to the "amount of matter" in an object.
-For example, Barre´ de Saint-Venant argued in 1851 that every object contains a number of "points" (basically, interchangeable elementary particles), and that mass is proportional to the number of points the object contains.
+For example, Barré de Saint-Venant argued in 1851 that every object contains a number of "points" (basically, interchangeable elementary particles), and that mass is proportional to the number of points the object contains.
 (In practice, this "amount of matter" definition is adequate for most of classical mechanics, and sometimes remains in use in basic education, if the priority is to teach the difference between mass from weight.)
 This traditional "amount of matter" belief was contradicted by the fact that different atoms (and, later, different elementary particles) can have different masses, and was further contradicted by Einstein's theory of relativity (1905), which showed that the measurable mass of an object increases when energy is added to it (for example, by increasing its temperature or forcing it near an object that electrically repels it.)
 This motivates a search for a different definition of mass that is more accurate than the traditional definition of "the amount of matter in an object".

 Massmeter, a device for measuring the inertial mass of an astronaut in weightlessness.
 The mass is calculated via the oscillation period for a spring with the astronaut attached (Tsiolkovsky State Museum of the History of Cosmonautics).

 Inertial mass is the mass of an object measured by its resistance to acceleration.
 This definition has been championed by Ernst Mach and has since been developed into the notion of operationalism by Percy W. Bridgman.
 The simple classical mechanics definition of mass differs slightly from the definition in the theory of special relativity, but the essential meaning is the same.